Artur Smolyaninov: Biography

+Took part in the competitive ice skating show Ice Age in 2014, paired with Olympic champion Tatiana Totmianina.

 In October 2022, Smolyaninov was charged for discrediting the Russian armed forces after making statements against the 2022 Russian invasion of Ukraine; he had also fled the country.
 He commented: "The laws of this state do not exist for me.
 They, like the state itself, are inherently criminal, which means they have neither moral nor legal force".

 In January 2023, Smolyaninov was charged after allegedly making "anti-Russian" comments in an interview with Novaya Gazeta Europe.
 In the interview, he had stated that he would fight for Ukraine, not Russia, if he was forced to take part in the war.

+Artur Smolyaninov is also a musician and has a band titled cheLovek which he founded after leaving Russia and moving to Riga, Latvia.
+The band released their first music video in 2024.

+Since January 2025, he has been the host of the podcast «Переживём» (“We’ll Survive”) on Deutsche Welle.

+At the 2025 Prague Independent Film Festival, Artur received the Best Actor Award for his role in the film I Never Said Goodbye by director Yev K'banchik.
+It is his first role in English language.

+In October 2025, the Federal Security Service initiated a criminal case against the actor under Article 278 of the Russian Criminal Code ("Forcible seizure of power or forcible retention of power") and Part 1 and Part 2 of Article 205.4 of the Russian Criminal Code ("Organization of a terrorist community and participation in it").

 Philanthropy

-Artur Smolyaninov is a member of the Board of Trustees of the Give Life Foundation, organized by Chulpan Khamatova and Dina Korzun, which helps children with oncohematological diseases, and Galchonok, which helps children with organic lesions of the central nervous system.
+Artur Smolyaninov was a member of the Board of Trustees of the Give Life Foundation («Подари жизнь»), organized by Chulpan Khamatova and Dina Korzun, which helps children with oncohematological diseases, and Galchonok, which helps children with organic lesions of the central nervous system.
 Repeatedly participated in charitable events.
-Took part in the competitive ice skating show Ice Age in 2014, paired with Olympic champion Tatiana Totmyanina.